Nikon D700 vs D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D700 does not provide wifi capability.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon D850 Manual.
+Further information on the features and operation of the D700 and D850 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon D850 Manual.

 So what is the bottom line?
 Is the Nikon D700 better than the Nikon D850 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.